Phase-out of polystyrene foam: Subnational legislation

 In Australia, over 97% of the population live in an area that bans expanded polystyrene.
 Between 2021-2023, the Australian Capital Territory, New South Wales, Queensland, South Australia, Victoria, and Western Australia enacted bans.

 Nigeria's states of Lagos and Abia introduced bans in January 2024, with an initial transition period of three weeks.
 The state of Oyo introduced a ban in March 2024.

 Municipal bans in the Philippines are in effect in Bailen, Boracay, Caloocan, Cordova, El Nido, Las Piñas, Makati, Mandaluyong City, Muntinlupa, Quezon City, and Tacloban.

 In the United Arab Emirates, the municipal government of Dubai announced a ban affecting polystyrene in 2025, and all single-use plastic food containers in 2026.
+The national government enacted a ban in 2026.